→ Applications are due Monday, November 15, 2021, at 5 pm EST.

 → A video of last year’s information session and alumni panel discussion, held on October 14, 2020, is available on Zoom.
 Information about this year’s session will be forthcoming.

 The Harvard Law Review Fellowship supports recent Harvard Law School graduates with a demonstrated interest in serving the public interest through their work and scholarship.
 It enables fellows to spend a year working in a public interest-related role at a government agency or nonprofit organization.
 Each fellow will receive a $65,000 stipend.
 At the end of the fellowship year, each fellow is expected to publish a piece of legal scholarship that draws on the fellow’s work during their fellowship year in the Law Review’s online Forum.

 All questions on the Fellowship should be addressed to [email protected].

-Any member of the HLS class of 2018-present, including LLMs, is encouraged to apply.
+Any member of the HLS classes of 2019-2022, including LLMs, is encouraged to apply.
 The fellow may work in a public interest-related role at any government agency or nonprofit organization, except for private-public interest firms and courts (although a fellow may work for a war crimes court).

 Required Application Materials